What Employee Benefits Are Required by Law in the UK?

 HMRC actively enforces minimum wage compliance through investigations and can impose penalties of up to 200% of arrears owed to workers.
 Calculations must include all working time, including training, travel, and on-call periods where appropriate.
 Understanding salary sacrifice implications helps ensure wage calculations remain compliant when offering additional benefits.

-Beyond these core requirements, strategic employers recognize that non-financial rewards can significantly motivate employees when properly implemented and communicated to staff.
+Beyond these core requirements, strategic employers recognise that non-financial rewards can significantly motivate employees when properly implemented and communicated to staff.

 Parental Leave and Pay Entitlements